Syncona Ltd

 Oppressive regimes (not free or democratic) exclusion policy

-Find funds with policies that exclude companies or other assets where regimes are not democratic, or where people may be oppressed.
+Has policies that exclude companies or other assets which operate in, or are owned by regimes which are not democratic, or where people may be oppressed.
 May use eg. Freedom House research.
 Strategies vary.
-See fund literature for further information.
 Meeting Peoples' Basic Needs

 Demographic / ageing population theme

-Find funds with a thematic investment approach focusing on the ‘silver economy’ - in particular (typically) the issues and opportunities presented by changing demographics.
+Has a thematic investment approach focusing on the ‘silver economy’ - in particular (typically) the issues and opportunities presented by changing demographics.
 This could include finance, healthcare and medicines and/ or longevity science to extend lifespans.
 Strategies vary.
-See fund literature for further information.
 Governance & Management

 Governance policy